 You already know what steps you can take to try to prevent potential challenges when implementing a new intranet software.
 This is a list based off of those suggestions on the measures your company should take to make sure you are ready to implement your new intranet.

 After weighing out your goals for an intranet system, you should have a good idea of what type of features your company wants.
 Compare pricing from different vendors that custom-make intranets (such as Happeo) to get a good idea of what kind of budget is required for this intranet adoption.

 - Learn who your employees are

 Does your company fit the profile of those you have seen with successful intranet adoptions?
-You need to know your employee demographics, because if your intranet is not accepted by your employees, then no matter how advanced it is – it will fail.
+You need to know your employee demographics, because if your intranet software is not accepted by your employees, then no matter how advanced it is – it will fail.
 Figure out what employees struggle with, and where you foresee struggles occurring in the intranet adoption process.

 - Assess your staffing options